kristapsdz/sqlite2mdoc/README.md

 You can also use it for any file(s) using the documentation standards of SQLite.
 See the [sqlite2mdoc.1](sqlite2mdoc.1) manpage for syntax details.

-This [GitHub](https://www.github.com) repository is a read-only mirror of the project's CVS repository.

 **Note**: this only works with sqlite3, *not* the original `sqlite.h` format.